 While some flies bite, the ones described above do not have a tendency or cannot bite.

 Are flies dangerous?

 Even though flies do not bite, flies are considered dangerous.
 In the course of their travels (through excrement, sewers, decaying vegetation, etc.), they pick up and spread disease, human pathogens, and parasites.
 Dysentery, diarrhea, cholera, conjunctivitis, and tapeworms are just a few examples of those.

 How do I get rid of flies?

 If you have a fly infestation in your home or business, contact a pest control company that specializes in fly control.
-At Prosite Pest Control, we offer free onsite inspections to accurately identify the fly problem, evaluate the severity of the infestation, and then develop a plan of action that will deliver results.
+At Prosite Pest Control, we offer onsite inspections to accurately identify the fly problem, evaluate the severity of the infestation, and then develop a plan of action that will deliver results.
 Contact us today to learn more about our fly control solutions for homes and businesses or to schedule your inspection.

 How do I prevent problems with flies?